 - On the host phone, open LekSync → Host → Online Room.

-- A unique room code appears (e.g.,
+- A unique room code appears (e.g., DELTA-7).

 Method 3: iPhone as Receiver (No App Download)

-- On the iPhone, open Safari.
+- On each iPhone, open Safari.

 - Go to leksync.in/receiver.

-- The web receiver will connect to the host automatically when on the same hotspot, or prompt for a room code in online mode.
+- The web receiver will connect to the Host automatically when on the same hotspot, or prompt for a room code in online mode.

 Method 4: Spotify Jam (Requires Premium)